dannav/migo/README.md

 - allow layout file name to be defined (default is layout)

 ## Use
 Migo allows you to render go `html/template` files with some syntactic sugar.
-Migo is opinionated with folder structure but allows you to define a base path where your template files are stored.
+To keep development simple, Migo takes a slightly opinionated stance in regards to folder structure.
+However, you (the developer) define a base path where your template files are stored.

-Case: a `templates` folder with the following files/directories:
+For example: a `templates` folder with the following files/directories:

 - account
   - signin.tmpl